Select another language

 Tips

-• If you want to visit many sites and National Parks you better buy a wild card.
-In 2008 the price was 1475 Rand for two persons for a whole year.
+• Wildcard: If you want to visit many sites and National Parks you better buy a wild card.
+In 2015 the price was 2770 Rand for two persons for a whole year.
 This is not very expensive as for example 6 days of entrance fees to Kruger for two people is already more than the price of the wildcard.
-With this card you have free access to 88 sites and parks.
+With this card you have free access to all South Africa's sites and parks.
 If you want to sleep inside the parks the only thing you have to pay is your camping fee.
-We got this wildcard at the Giriyondo border between Kruger and Limpopo and here we could pay with Visa.
+In 2015 we got this card at the office in Cape Town (see waypoints).
+We could pay with visa here.
+Unlike in 2008 the card is not handed out directly anymore but send to your home which takes at least 6 weeks.
+This means we did not had the actual card and used our proof of purchase for entry (was never a problem).
+In 2008 we got this wildcard at the Giriyondo border between Kruger and Limpopo and here we could pay with Visa.

-• In Muizenberg near Cape Town is a very good Land Rover mechanic.
+• Landrover maintenance 2008: In Muizenberg near Cape Town is a very good Land Rover mechanic.
 His name is Jim Newbigging.
 3, Geneva Road , Muizenberg, Cape Town.
 For GPS data see list below.

-• Almost all roads are tarmac and in good condition.
+• In general: All major roads are tarmac and in good condition.

 Important addresses